 Table Salt in the Garden

-At first glance, salt seems like an unlikely candidate for gardening.
+At first glance, table salt seems like an unlikely candidate for gardening.
 There are stories going back thousands of years of salt being used in a vindictive way to destroy agricultural land.

 And all of that connects to why it’s questionable for home garden use as well.